AsphaltPlanet.ca > OntHighways > Highway 410 > Images

 Regional Municipality of Peel

 Driving northbound along Highway 410 approaching the Clark Boulevard interchange.
 Highway 410 has an odd mix of auxiliary lanes between Highway 401 and Queen Street.
 The northbound auxiliary lane that runs northerly from Steeles Avenue exits at Clark Boulevard.
+Click here to see an earlier incarnation of this signage taken in May, 2005.

 Photo taken: June 6th, 2010.